-Prevention and control of bed bugs in residences
+Prevention and control of bed bugs in homes

-Bed bugs are parasites that feed on the blood of people, using these blood meals to grow and reproduce.
-They do not distinguish between dirty or clean homes and all people are vulnerable to infestations in their homes.
+- Bed bugs are parasites that feed on humans, using the blood to grow and reproduce.
 Bed bugs are also capable of feeding on animals, including dogs, cats, and other pets.

 Less frequently encountered bed bugs